FabianSchuetze/EconPDEs.jl/README.md

 	    @NT(s = s)
 	end
 	```
-3. an `initialize` function that returns a NamedTuple corresponding to an an initial guess for the solution.
+3. an `initialize` function that returns an initial guess for the solution.
 For the case of Campbell Cochrane (1999) there is only one function to solve for, the price-dividend ratio.
 I simply take a vector of ones:

 	```julia
 	function initialize(m::CampbellCochraneModel, grid::StateGrid)